 Adhesive Backing for Gaskets and Pads

-Stockwell Elastomerics is a custom gasket manufacturer and rubber component manufacturer servicing OEMs and contract manufacturers.
+Stockwell Elastomerics is a custom gasket manufacturer and rubber component manufacturer serving OEMs and contract manufacturers.
 The vast majority of rubber gaskets and silicone gaskets are shipped with a pressure sensitive adhesive backing, often referred to as peel and stick gaskets or adhesive backed gaskets.
 The adhesive backing on gaskets and pads is often overlooked but is a key feature that can aid in assembly, often reducing costs because of better throughput.
 Stockwell Elastomerics helps engineers select the best peel and stick backing based on the specific application needs.

 Stockwell Elastomerics is a 3M Select Converter and supplier of Adchem acrylic adhesives.
-From the hundreds of available adhesives options, Stockwell Elastomerics has hand selected the best pressure sensitive adhesives for specific bonding and performance requirements.
+From the hundreds of available adhesives options, Stockwell Elastomerics has hand-selected the best pressure sensitive adhesives for specific bonding and performance requirements.

 While Stockwell Elastomerics inventories master logs of pressure sensitive adhesives, they are only sold as backings on rubber materials (solid silicone rubber, silicone foam rubber and silicone sponge rubber).